BioHealth Sciences Undergraduate Major (BS, HBS)

 - Pre-Physician Assistant

-Administered by the Department of Microbiology under the School of Life Sciences.
+Administered by the Department of Microbiology under the School of Life Sciences in the College of Science.

-The undergraduate BS degree in BioHealth Sciences is designed for students seeking an interdisciplinary background in the life sciences, public health, and social sciences.
-The major consists of a comprehensive core with a strong biological and physical science foundation combined with a variety of health and social science courses in a unique blend formulated to meet the needs of students interested in a career in the healthcare field.
-BioHealth Sciences majors receive excellent training for a variety of professional programs.
+The undergraduate BS degree in BioHealth Sciences (BHS) is designed for students seeking an interdisciplinary background in the life sciences, public health, and social sciences.
+The major consists of a comprehensive core with a strong biological and physical science foundation combined with a variety of health and social science courses.
+The BHS degree is designed to prepare students to enter a variety of careers requiring a bachelor’s degree, such as health care administration, human services and various technical positions, and to further the advancement of those already in health-related careers.

 Major Code: 606